MEffenberger/IPK_1/README.md

 After these initial steps, the client will connect to the server and start the chat.
 The client is expected to enter a message.
 The user can send the message by pressing the Enter key.
 The client will then wait for a response from the server.
 If the server sends a message, the client will display it.
-Based on the protocol client can either continue communication or close the connection using the `exit` command or by pressing `Ctrl+C`.
+Based on the protocol client can either continue communication or close the connection using the `/exit` command or by pressing `Ctrl+C`.

 ## Theoretical Background